fru1tstand/hcde-fanfiction-study/readme.md

 + Abstracted converter process.
 + Added 'url' column to `fandom` table and subsequent functions and stored procedures.
 + Created and ran `scrape/CategoryPage` and `convert/CategoryToFandoms` successfully adding all fandoms to the database.
++ Added debugging logic for easier testing on larger url scrapes.
++ Attempted to implement IPv6 support, but found out that FanFiction.net has no AAAA (IPv6) DNS record, meaning we can't scrape the site using our IPv6 addresses.
++ Added a minimum content length parameter to the scraper as a fail-safe method for non-erroring returned requests.
++ Added Sessions enum to track session pragmatically.
++ Abstracted database connectivity through a custom `DatabaseConnectionPool` interface which allows for automatical retrying, reconnecting, and resolving of issues with less boilerplate code.
++ Updated all `Producer`s to utilize the new `DatabaseConnectionPool` interface.
++ Heavily modified FandomScrape to automatically calculate maximum number of pages within itself and scrape all.
++ Renamed a couple classes for consistency.
++ Added more User-Agent headers in MultiIPScraper.

 ### May 23, 2016 ~ May 27, 2016
 ###### Goals